 With the help of a Venetian army, the Latins set up camp across the Golden Horn in Galata but, after an initial assault, were driven back by bad weather.
 On 12th April they launched another attack, this time breaching the city walls by burrowing holes just big enough for single soldiers to crawl through.
 For three days the Latins looted the city, destroying its Library and melting down its golden treasures to cart away.
 Thousands were killed or raped, churches were stripped of their holy treasures.

-In the following poem, my clerk- narrator is fictional but the incidents he describes are based on contemporary eye-witness accounts, including the rather ignominious departure of the city’s aristocracy.
+In the following poem, from my collection, The Paths of Survival, my clerk- narrator is fictional but the incidents he describes are based on contemporary eye-witness accounts, including the rather ignominious departure of the city’s aristocracy.
 And yet they, like my anonymous clerk, were probably responsible for saving many great works of literature from the city, taking them away with them to Nicaea, where the Byzantines established new empire states, or the safe hiding places of monasteries in Greece.

 The Clerk’s Crusade

 (Constantinople, 12th April 1204)

 crumbling, sand trickling from a stone.